Online pledge form in WordPress

 Adding a Dropdown field to a pledge form

-Next, we’ll click on the field in the preview area to open its field options.
-Let’s change the label text to “Pledge Amount” and add a few options.
+Click the field in the preview to open its options.
+Change the label to “Pledge Amount” and add your suggested amounts as choices.
+For a school fundraiser, you might use $25, $50, $100, and $250 as your options.

 Adding a Dropdown field and editing the options to let users select a pledge amount